A Star Is Born (2018 soundtrack): Composition

 Cooper's solo tracks are in the genre of blues rock.
-"Black Eyes" is a rock 'n' roll song with a grunge sound, beginning with a blaring electric guitar.
-"Maybe It's Time" is a folk rock country ballad, where Cooper is singing in husky baritone.
-"Out of Time" is a guitar solo, serving as the instrumental lead-up to "Alibi", a track with "snarly" vocals by Cooper over piano and "screeching" guitars.
-Its lyrics give a peek into Jackson's sordid lifestyle.
+"Black Eyes" is a rock and roll song with a grunge sound that opens with a blaring electric guitar; it has been compared to the style of Pearl Jam's Eddie Vedder.
+"Maybe It's Time" is an acoustic country-rock ballad performed in Cooper's husky baritone.
+Its lyrics reflect Jackson's recognition that he, and what he represents, must give way to others, while contemplating mortality, missed opportunities, and change.
+"Out of Time" is a guitar solo that serves as the instrumental lead-in to "Alibi", a track featuring Cooper's "snarly" vocals over piano and screeching guitars.
+Its lyrics offer a glimpse into Jackson's sordid lifestyle.
 "Too Far Gone" is a brief, emotionally tender country song, in which Jackson admits his shortcomings and reveals how his relationship with Ally redeemed him.
-It's driven by slide guitar, gentle piano, and a languid drum rhythm.
+It is driven by slide guitar, gentle piano, and a languid drum rhythm.